scottoffen/Metaphor/README.md

 While not required, the modules are designed to assist you with building [Swagger](https://github.com/wordnik/swagger-ui) compliant resource listings and api declarations for use with the standalone Swagger-UI.

-See the wiki for module documentation, tutorials and cookbooks!
+See the [updated-with-every-build wiki](https://github.com/scottoffen/Common-Perl/wiki) for module documentation, tutorials and cookbooks!

 ## License